Hedge4/godvillebot/README.md

 * 5.6 Added the >bonk command! (this took way too much effort)
 * 5.7 Completely restructured and cleaned up config.json and updated files using it.
 * 5.8 Added the >hug command, similar to >nope and >bonk.
+* 5.9 Enabled spookmode, and added random messages that appear randomly and get deleted quickly.

 ## What's new in version 4?
 Version 4 is updated to work with discord.js version 12, and instructions with changed methods have been rewritten.